Volunteering at the Law Centre

 - Receive a full induction and training programme.

 - Receive out of pocket expenses (up to a set limit), including, travel, car parking and lunch for volunteering at one of the two premises.

-- Gain experience, an understanding of the Law Centre and its services including how the advice sector works.
+- Gain an understanding of the Law Centre and its services including how the advice sector works.

 - Gain satisfaction of helping individuals and their local communities.